Chloe-H/stowed-dotfiles/README.md

 ### `bash`

-Set up `virtualenvwrapper` to get rid of the error message about it.

 May need to delete `~/.bashrc` before stowing.

 **Note:** I've included "(custom)" as a comment above things I've added or